Esslemont Castle

 Esslemont Castle is a ruined tower house in Aberdeenshire, Scotland.
-It is located on the A920 west of Ellon and is designated a scheduled ancient monument.
+It is located on the A920 west of Ellon and is designated a scheduled monument.

 Etymology

 The name Esslemont may be of Brittonic origin and originate with the term corresponding to Welsh iselfynydd, meaning "low hill".

 History

 The first mention of Esslemont is as the 'manor of Eislemont' in the 14th century.

 The lands of Esslemont were passed by marriage from the family of Mareschal by marriage of the heiress Janet to Francis le Chen of Straloch in the 14th century.
-The castle was burnt in 1493.
+The castle was burned in 1493.
 John Cheyne obtained a licence to rebuild from James IV in July 1500.
 He was permitted to build a tower as high as he liked, with iron yetts, machicolations, portcullis, drawbridges, and other "strengths".
 John Cheyne and his kin fought with Duncan Forbes in Aberdeen's Gallowgate in 1503.

-In 1564 Patrick Cheyne was created baron of Esslemont by Queen Mary, who stayed here during her campaign against the Earl of Huntly, and a fortalice and tower were recorded in 1575–6.
+In 1564, Patrick Cheyne was created baron of Esslemont by Queen Mary, who stayed here during her campaign against the Earl of Huntly, and a fortalice and tower were recorded in 1575/1576.

 The castle was then destroyed as the result of a feud between the Cheynes and the Hays.
 The name of the lands, now as "Essilmounthe", appears in Scottish records in 1609.

 The castle ceased to be regularly occupied in 1625, when the estate passed to the Errol family.
-In 1728 it became the property of Robert Gordon and may have been partially occupied till 1769, when the existing mansion, Esslemont House, was erected in its vicinity.
+In 1728, it became the property of Robert Gordon and may have been partially occupied until 1769, when the existing mansion, Esslemont House, was erected in its vicinity.